spryker/spryker-docs/docs/pbc/all/merchant-management/202404.0/base-shop/merchant-b2b-contracts-feature-overview.md

 ## Creation of a merchant relation in the Back Office

-Merchant can create a merchant relation in the Back Office.
+Merchants can create a merchant relation in the Back Office.
 For details on how to do that, see [Create merchant relations](/docs/pbc/all/merchant-management/{{page.version}}/base-shop/manage-in-the-back-office/create-merchant-relations.html).
 After a relation has been created in the Back Office, it appears on the Storefront in *My Company -> Merchant Relations*.
-Initiation of a merchant relation by a company user Company user can request a merchant relation from the merchant.
-Once the merchant approves the request, the merchant relation is automatically created.

 ## Initiation of a merchant relation by a company user